abcjs-music/abcjs-vscode/README.md

-# abcjs-editor README
+# abcjs-vscode

-This is the README for your extension "abcjs-editor".
-After writing up a brief description, we recommend including the following sections.
+This is the Abc music notation preview extension using abcjs library.

 ## Features

+The extension displays the music sheet based on the Abc notation in the current editor.

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.